-Will Yeatman is a senior legal fellow at PLF’s Center for the Separation of Powers, where he helps take the fight for individual liberty to the modern-day leviathan known as the administrative state.
+Will Yeatman is a senior legal fellow on PLF’s Constitutional Scholarship team, where he helps take the fight for individual liberty to the modern-day leviathan known as the administrative state.

 Will came to the liberty movement as a result of his Peace Corps service in Central Asia.
 Upon witnessing firsthand how generations of statist rule can erode the instinct for free markets and individual freedom, he realized liberty must be defended if it is to flourish.